MicrosoftEdge/MSEdgeExplainers/IframeMediaPause/iframe_media_pausing.md

 ## Proposed solution: media-playback-while-not-visible Permission Policy

-We propose creating a new "media-playback-while-not-visible" [Permission Policy](https://www.w3.org/TR/permissions-policy/) that would pause any media being played by iframes which are not currently rendered.
+We propose creating a new "media-playback-while-not-visible" [permission policy] that would pause any media being played by iframes which are not currently rendered.
 For example, this would apply whenever the iframe’s `"display"` CSS property is set to `"none"` or when the the `"visibility"` property is set to `"hidden"` or `"collapse"`.

 This policy will have a default value of '*', meaning that all of the nested iframes are allowed to play media when not rendered.
 The example below show how this permission policy could be used to prevent all the nested iframes from playing media.
 By doing it this way, even other iframes embedded by "foo.media.com" shouldn’t be allowed to play media if not rendered.